 Tip #3: Make Your Content Easily Shareable

 Your visitors shouldn’t have to search for your social sharing buttons.
 Nor should they need to copy your link and paste it into a new post to share it with their friends.
-To make shareable posts, your social media icons should be front-and-center, without distracting from the page content itself.
+To make shareable posts, your social media icons should be front-and-centre, without distracting from the page content itself.

 There are numerous social sharing plugins you can use to make your posts shareable.
 Many of these plugins are free, such as those from SumoMe.
 Most web designers recommend you place your social sharing buttons directly beside the page’s main image, as this draws the reader’s attention.
 Include options to share the content across a handful of social media platforms, even those you don’t currently have a presence on.